abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 **Task 5:** Why are the graphs of linear functions comprised of straight lines?

+A linear function grows with a constant rate, (i.e. their derivative is always constant).

-The slope of a function represents changes in the derivative, the derivative of linear functions is constant, so they are straight lines.
+Slope of a function reflects the change in it's rate of growth, so in case of linear functions it is a straight line.

 ---